mibrs/mibrs.github.io/_posts/23-03-07-Get-Started-With-Alice3-Part5.md

 - Michael Braehler
 ---

-## Mouse Events and Collision/Proximity Events
+## First Person Mode and Collision/Proximity Events

 ### Learning Objectives:

 - What is a First Person View, implement it in Alice 3 using camera markers and the vehicle block
 - Understand the basic concepts behind events (revision)
-- How to use mouse events to control objects
-- How to define collision and proximity events inside Alice 3
+- How to use collision and proximity listeners with Alice 3

-### First Person View
+### First Person Mode

 Many games are run in the first person mode, the player sees things through the eyes of the acting chararcter.
-The link brings you to a video demonstrating how to set up a First Person Camera view using the vehicle feature.
+The following link brings you to a video demonstrating how to set up a first person camera mode using the vehicle feature.
 [Setting up a First Person Camera](https://youtu.be/jxXEXJgrm18).
 The video first (0:00 to 1:27) demonstrates the technique used with *one shots* in the property panel.
 The camera is attached to the head of the person, the head serves as vehicle for the camera.

 ![Camera Settings for First Person View with one shots](/assets/230307_SetCameraMarkers.png)